Skip to main content

 You may have already set up insurance for your business, like a general liability policy, but never thought much about the vehicle you use for work.

-This is the time to make the switch from a personal auto policy to a commercial auto policy.
+This may be the time to consider making the switch from a personal auto policy to a commercial auto policy.

 But how would you know that since no one took the time to explain it clearly to you?
 It’s not your fault, so don’t feel too bad about missing the details.
 That’s why you’re here reading this article and arming yourself with the necessary info to make an informed decision about your auto policy.